Balance Transactions

 The Balance Transaction object

 Every transaction is born when a payment succeeds.
-It tracks two critical amounts: the gross payment value you expect to receive (amount_expected) and the net funds that actually cleared after settlement (amount_available).
-The transaction links back to its originating payment and order, carries timestamps for creation and availability, and gets tagged with payout information once those funds leave your balance.
+It records the payment amount that cleared settlement and links back to its originating payment and order.
+The transaction carries timestamps for creation and availability, and gets tagged with payout information once those funds leave your balance.
 This structure lets you trace every dollar from customer checkout through to bank transfer.

 Properties